hfour/nestjs-json-rpc/README.md

 All the methods of the service will automatically be added with the name `<namespace>.<method>`.

-Use any standard microservice decorators you would like to use
+Use any standard microservice decorators you would like to use:

 ```typescript
 @UsePipes(TestPipe)